Grandfather offered plea deal in girl's cruise ship death as Puerto Rico TV show airs video

 Asked what they want by suing, Kim Wiegand said, "We want them to fix their cruise ships so that no other kids get hurt."

 Royal Caribbean has said its heart goes out to the family, but it has had no comment on the civil or criminal case.
-Anello is due back in court next month.
+Anello is due back in court in January.